ema-aka-young/ema-aka-young/README.md

 - 👋 Hi, I’m @ema-aka-young!
-I'm a QA Engineer @ Hudl
+I'm a QA Engineer @ Red Hat

 <!---
 ema-aka-young/ema-aka-young is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.